 Climate change impacts, including sea-level rise, increased wave activity, storm events, and flooding are not limited to the open coast.
-The existing structures subject to the proposed lease are located within the Huntington Harbour development, along an inland, navigable, tidally influenced channel, and may be vulnerable to the impacts of sea-level rise.
-The lease area contains fixed features, including pilings, a bulkhead, and an overhanging deck, and movable features, including a floating recreational dock and access ramp.
-Huntington Harbour is built near sea level elevation, and as a result is vulnerable to flooding and storm surge events.
-Huntington Harbour is adjacent to two wetlands, Bolsa Chica and the Seal Beach National Wildlife Refuge, that could act as natural buffers to storm surges and lessen flood risks.
-Past flood events reached more than halfway up the exposed height of the pilings, which do not extend more than a few feet above the dock, as evidenced by photos included with the lease application.
+The proposed dock and access ramp, removal and replacement project is located within the Huntington Harbour development, along an inland, navigable, tidally influenced channel, and may be vulnerable to the impacts of sea-level rise.
+Huntington Harbour is built near sea-level elevation, and as a result is vulnerable to flooding and storm surge events.
+Past flood events reached almost halfway up the exposed height of the pilings, as evidenced by photos included with the lease application.
+Huntington Harbour is adjacent to two wetlands, Bolsa Chica and the Seal Beach National Wildlife Refuge, which could act as natural buffers to storm surges and lessen flood risks.